-Launching in 2016, the Nashville Teacher Residency (NTR) will recruit and train recent, non-education major college graduates to become high performing middle and high school math and English teachers serving low-income students in Nashville’s district and charter schools.
+Launched in 2016, the Nashville Teacher Residency (NTR) recruits and trains recent, non-education major college graduates to become high performing middle and high school math and English teachers serving low-income students in Nashville’s district and charter schools.

 At full capacity, NTR will place seventy-five residents in the classrooms of effective, experienced mentor teachers, who will provide modeling, mentoring, and coaching as the residents take over teaching responsibilities in their classroom.
 At night, residents will take rigorous, practical, and hands-on classes in pedagogy, content, relationship building, and community and culture.
 At the end of the year, they become state-licensed teachers ready to have a meaningful impact on students from day one of their long careers in education.

 Research has shown the pronounced, positive effect diverse teaching staffs have on the educational achievement of all students, and NTR believes that our residents should reflect the diversity of Nashville’s students and communities.
 Our first cohort is 70% residents of color and 40% first generation college graduates, and we are committed to continuing to reach out to people of color who are interested in becoming exceptional teachers.

 To that end, we are also proud to be a founding member of the Tennessee Educational Equity Coalition (TEEC), a group of civil rights and education advocacy organizations convened by Conéxion Américas to address the chronic disparities in achievement and opportunities for students of color.

 As a sub-grantee of TEEC, NTR has collaborated with Lipscomb University’s College of Education and Belmont University’s Metro Nashville Teacher Residency program to form the Trailblazer Coalition.
 Our collaboration will address the lack of diversity in Nashville’s teacher workforce by promoting the profession through outreach to people and communities of color.